LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 The teslameter is connected to the microcontroller using two free (+gpio)s in (+uart) mode.
 The firmware is adapted using a separate build configuration.
-In order to be able to read and correctly interpret the data from the microcontoller, the serial protocol of the sensor is implemented in a customised version of the *CustomSensor* class \ref{lst:CustomSensorClass}.
+In order to be able to read and correctly interpret the data from the microcontroller, the serial protocol of the sensor is implemented in a customised version of the *CustomSensor* class \ref{lst:CustomSensorClass}.

 This software or hardware integration can be carried out on any other measuring device with a suitable communication interface and a known protocol thanks to the modular design.